Gay Money is Big

 - Vote with your dollars – When you can’t spend within the queer community, spend on companies that support the queer community.
 Your local queer advocacy organization can help you.

 I believe in a strong queer community.
 We need to build our community on a financially strong foundation.
 A financially strong foundation means avoiding the financial distractions of student loans, mortgages and consumer debt and saving and spending our gay money wisely.
+To build your own strong financial foundation to help build a strong queer community, consider starting your very own gay blog to increase your income and our queer voice.
+It’s not as hard to get started as you think, plus we spelled the process out step-by-step here and negotiated an exclusive discount with our business partners to help you get started with your gay blog for cheap.

 This is, in part, why we wrote our book, 4: The Four Principles of a Debt Free Life.
 It tells our story of why and how we became more money conscious and paid off $51,000 in credit card debt.
 By being more money conscious with our gay money, by voting with our dollars, we’ll build that strong queer community.